kevintruong/data-engineering-knowledge-base/01_compute/aws_compute_quiz.md

 # Compute Quiz Questions

-Answers and explanations are provided below after the last question in this section.

-## **Question 1: What do you need to securely connect using SSH to an EC2 instance launched from the Amazon Linux 2 AMI?**
+## **Quiz: What do you need to securely connect using SSH to an EC2 instance launched from the Amazon Linux 2 AMI?**

 <!-- #ec2_keypair -->